IndraGunawan/symfony-docs/routing.rst

 Symfony evaluates routes in the order they are defined.
 If the path of a route matches many different patterns, it might prevent other routes from being matched.
-In YAML and XML you can move the route definitions up or down in the configuration file to control their priority.
+In YAML or PHP config files you can move the route definitions up or down in the configuration file to control their priority.
 In routes defined as PHP attributes this is much harder to do, so you can set the optional ``priority`` parameter in those routes to control their priority:

 .. configuration-block::